 Who It’s Best For

-The CopperFlex 12″ by Brooklyn Bedding combines cooling, pressure relief, and targeted support in a medium-firm (7/10) hybrid design.
+The CopperFlex 12″ by Brooklyn Bedding combines cooling, pressure relief, and targeted support in a medium-firm (7 out of 10) hybrid design.
 CopperFlex Memory Foam wicks away moisture, regulates heat, and provides a cleaner, antimicrobial sleep surface.

-The Pressure Relieving Quilt Foam cushions pressure points, while VariFlex IQ Memory Foam adapts to your body for personalized comfort and reduced motion transfer.
+The Pressure Relieving Quilt Foam cushions pressure points, while VariFlex Transition Foam adapts to your body for personalized comfort and reduced motion transfer.
 Zoned Lumbar Support keeps the lower back properly aligned, and the hybrid coil system ensures stability, edge support, and minimal motion transfer for uninterrupted sleep.

 Perfect for combination sleepers, hot sleepers, and couples, this mattress adapts to position changes while keeping the body supported.
 Those with back discomfort will appreciate the Zoned Lumbar Support, which helps ease pressure on the lower back.